Try the Full Power of Brosix with 10% lifetime discount!

 Every business has goals.
 But does your team know them?
 Communicate business goals and objectives with the team as soon as they’re established.
 Then make sure they’re clearly visible.

-Don’t stop there, though.
-Set team goals, too.
-Sitting down together and laying out shared objectives and challenges keeps everyone on the same page, improving your team’s ability to work together and communicate constructively.
+Sitting down together and laying out shared objectives and challenges keeps everyone on the same page, improving your team’s ability to collaborate and engage in constructive communication.

-3. Talk Face to Face
+3. Talk face to face

 In the meantime, establish a virtual break room.

 “Just as you would in a physical office setting, set up a space to connect and communicate with your team members outside of the formality of work-related meetings.
-This helps to build team member relationships, and reminds us to take a quick break to recharge and catch up with our coworkers.”
+This helps to build team member relationships and reminds us to take a quick break to recharge and catch up with our coworkers.”

 – Molly Gutterud, Vice President, University Communications and Advancement, Northcentral University

 [TIP: Just because you’re a virtual team doesn’t mean you can’t meet.
 These video calling apps and use cases improve your virtual meetings, bringing them to life.
-Conduct the daily stand-up via video or meet for a remote coffee, for instance.]
+Conduct daily stand-up via video or meet for a remote coffee, for instance.]

-4. Know When Not to Communicate
+4. Know when not to communicate

 Good communication with your team means knowing when not to communicate.

 To yield real results, let your team recharge over an extra coffee break, a longer lunch, or even a personal day.
-After work, power down devices and don’t send instant messages or emails unless it’s urgent.
+After work, power down devices, and don’t send instant messages or emails unless it’s urgent.

 A balanced work-life routine isn’t just a trendy idea.
 In many cases, communication can wait.